You’ve read the headlines about Haiti: Poverty. Despair. Corruption.

 You may have heard about the billions of dollars pledged to Haiti after the 2010 earthquake.
 In truth, most of those funds never arrived.

-In addition to the massive presence of the United Nations, thousands of non-governmental-organizations, religious institutions, and others operate in Haiti, each trying to solve challenges by applying outsider experiences and viewpoints.
+In addition to the massive presence of the United Nations, thousands of non-governmental-organizations, religious institutions, and others operate in Haiti.
+Many try to solve challenges by applying outsider experiences and viewpoints.

 And healthcare providers have long avoided some of the most troubled neighborhoods in Port-au-Prince.